RULE 37. APPEAL AS OF RIGHT TO DISTRICT COURT; HOW TAKEN

 district court without charge to the appellant.

 (i) Designation of Parties on Appeal.
-A party appealing is the appellant
+A party appealing is the appellant and an

-opposing party is the appellee, but the title of the action is not changed as a
+opposing party is the appellee, but the title of the action is not changed as a consequence

 (j) Effect and Scope of Appeal.
 A perfected appeal to the district court transfers the action for trial anew.
 An appeal from a judgment of conviction constitutes an appeal from any verdict of guilty upon which the judgment is rendered.